drola/weight-logger-pwa/README.md

 <br/>
 <a href="https://weight-logger.catdad.net/" title="Open Weight Logger PWA">Body Weight Logger with minimalistic UI</a>
 </p>

+Tracking your body weight is an essential tool for anyone who wants to maintain, lose or gain a few kilos.
+Observe, decide, act.
+By logging numbers from the scale you'll be able to distinguish minor fluctuations from trends.
+This will give you ample opportunity to course-correct or keep going.

+_Weight Logger_ will be always with you in your pocket.

+## Features

+- Simple, attractive and mobile-optimized design
+- You own the data.
+Everything stays on your device by default.
+- Export data as a CSV file
+- **Coming soon** backup to OwnCloud, Dropbox or Office 365.
+- **Coming soon** launch the app without an internet connection

+---

 Reading is great for learning, but it can only take you so far.
 This app is a place to put things into practice.